w3c/wai-arrm/content/roles.md

 ---

-## Accessibility Lifecycle Cross-Functional Team Roles

-This document acts as contextual support to the [Role-Based Decision Tree](https://www.w3.org/WAI/EO/wiki/Role-Based_Decision_Tree "Role-Based Decision Tree") document and focuses on providing a baseline to define the typical roles and responsibilities of common stakeholders in a typical web development lifecycle.
-It covers a list of the most common roles found within a cross-functional product team, specifically when it comes to building websites and web applications.
-These roles descriptions are generalized on purpose.
-A person on a team may identify with more than one role.
-Anyone who uses this resource is welcome to adapt this list to the reality of their own team or organization.
+## Introduction

+This document defines typical roles that have responsibilities for ensuring web accessibility.
+These role descriptions are generalized on purpose.
+A individual may fill with more than one role.

-For consistency, each role description includes areas of focus in decision making, decision ownership, notes on the primary tasks of that role, a shortlist of common job titles, as well as a general description of the responsibilities assumed by that role in terms of accessibility.
+Each role description includes areas of focus in decision making, decision ownership, notes on the primary tasks of that role, a shortlist of common job titles, and a general description of the accessibility responsibilities of that role.

+These roles were defined as part of the Accessibility Roles and Responsibilities Mapping (ARRM) project.
+You are welcome to use them and change them for your organization.

 The four main groups (categories) of roles covered in this document include: